Pseudo-holomorphic dynamics in the restricted three-body problem: Introduction

 \begin{remark} The same conclusion holds for arbitrary $\mu \in [0,1]$, but sufficiently negative $c\ll 0$ (depending on $\mu$ and $k$). \end{remark}

 In fact, the conclusion of the Theorem \ref{thm:application} holds whenever the relevant return map is sufficiently close to a return map which preserves the leaves of the holomorphic foliation of Theorem \ref{thm:foliation} (i.e.\ which coincides with its holomorphic shadow on $M$).
 It may then be interpreted as a symplectic version of the main theorem in \cite{Moser}, for two-dimensional symplectic leaves.
-The advantage of considering the integrable foliation (in terms of applications) is that it can be written down explicitly in complex coordinates, as we do below; the above conclusion also holds for the corresponding perturbed foliation.
+The advantage of considering the integrable foliation (in terms of applications) is that it can be qualitatively understood, as in \cite[Appendix A]{MvK}; the above conclusion also holds for the corresponding perturbed foliation.

 \textbf{Acknowledgements.} The author is deeply grateful to Otto van Koert, for discussions and inputs on the material here presented, which stems from their joint work.
 To Urs Frauenfelder, who encouraged the start of this long project and followed its developments closely.
-To Kai Cieliebak, Umberto Hrnyewicz, Alejandro Passeggi, for further discussions and inputs throughout different stages of this program.
-The author also acknowledges a Research Fellowship funded by the Mittag-Leffler Institute in Djursholm, Sweden, where this manuscript was finalized.
+To Helmut Hofer, Kai Cieliebak, Umberto Hrnyewicz, Alejandro Passeggi, for further discussions and inputs throughout different stages of this program.
+To the anonymous referee, for the careful summary of the results here presented.
+The author also acknowledges a Research Fellowship funded by the Mittag-Leffler Institute in Djursholm, Sweden, where an earlier version of this manuscript was finalized.
+The author further acknowledges the support by the National Science Foundation under Grant No. DMS-1926686, as part of the funding for his membership at the Institute for Advanced Study in Princeton.